New York Times-bestselling author of the Walt Longmire series

 About Craig Johnson

-Johnson is a popular speaker known for his wit, charm, and engaging personality.
-A favorite with libraries, festivals, and schools, Johnson talks about the stories behind Longmire, his journey to becoming a writer, and the culture of the American frontier.
-Johnson’s novella Spirit of Steamboat was selected as the first One Book Wyoming community read in 2014.
+Craig Johnson is a popular speaker known for his wit, charm, and engaging personality.
+A favorite with libraries, festivals, and schools, Johnson talks about the stories behind Longmire, his journey to becoming a writer, and living in the Western U.S. Johnson’s novella Spirit of Steamboat was selected as the first One Book Wyoming community read in 2014.

 In 2011, the Longmire books were adapted into a blockbuster A&E television series, which debuted with 4.1 million total viewers – a record-breaking figure for an original series on the network.
-Longmire, starring Robert Taylor, Lou Diamond Phillips, and Katee Sackoff, moved to Netflix in 2014 and is currently in production for a sixth and final season.
+Longmire, starring Robert Taylor, Lou Diamond Phillips, and Katee Sackoff, moved to Netflix in 2014 and finished with its sixth season.

 The Stories Behind Longmire